tommymcm/memoir-docs/src/user/writing_a_program.md

 # Writing a Program

-In this section, we will be going over a few example C++ programs using MEMOIR collections.
+In this section, we will be going over a few example C++ programs using the `cmemoir` collections API.

 ## _Example:_ Sequences
-Let's start on a basic statistics program.
+Let's start with a basic statistics program.

 To get started, we need to include the `cmemoir` headers.
 ```cpp